Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Proof of Lemma

-\begin{customprop}{5.1} Let $(T,X_{0})$ be as before.
-If there are two type (a) terminal branches $B$ and $B'$ rooted at the same vertex $w$, then one of the two branches must only use the sequence (P), and the other must only use (Q), which are given in the proof of Proposition \ref{branchorbit_detail}. \end{customprop}
+\begin{prop} Let $(T,X_{0})$ be as before.
+If there are two types (a) terminal branches $B$ and $B'$ rooted at the same vertex $w$, then one of the two branches must only use the sequence \eqref{P}, and the other must only use \eqref{Q}, which are given in the proof of Proposition \ref{branchorbit_detail}. \end{prop}

-\begin{proof} First note that if the blinking sequence of $w$ ever uses the term 11, then because there is only one weight of 11 in Figure \ref{branchorbit_root_fig} (a), both branches undergo the sequence (S) in synchrony.
+\begin{proof} First note that if the blinking sequence of $w$ ever uses the term 11, then because there is only one weight of 11 in Figure \ref{branchorbit_root_fig} (a), both branches undergo the sequence \eqref{S} in synchrony.
 Since $w$ fluctuates the centers of $B$ and $B'$ in the same way, the two branches will be in synchrony thereafter, contradicting the minimality.
-Thus we may assume that $w$ never have a blinking gap 11.
+Thus we may assume that $w$ never has a blinking gap 11.
 Similarly, we may assume that blinking gap 13 never appears for $w$.
 In general, the same argument applies to any unique sequence generated by diagram (A) in Figure \ref{branchorbit_root_fig}, such as 7-7, 12-6, and 12-7.
-Once we exclude such segments, the only possible directed closed walk in Figure \ref{branchorbit_root_fig} (A) is the ones that uses loops on nodes (P), (Q) or (R).
-Since the induced dynamics on $w$ must coincide, this is possible only if on of the two branches constantly use sequence (P) and the other (R), as asserted. \end{proof}
+Once we exclude such segments, the only possible directed closed walk in Figure \ref{branchorbit_root_fig} (A) is the ones that use loops on nodes \eqref{P}, \eqref{Q} or \eqref{R}.
+Since the induced dynamics on $w$ must coincide, this is possible only if one of the two branches constantly uses sequence \eqref{P} and the other \eqref{R}, as asserted. \end{proof}

-\begin{customprop}{5.2} Let $(T,X_{0})$ be as before.
-Then there is no terminal branch of type (a). \end{customprop}
+\begin{prop} Let $(T,X_{0})$ be as before.
+Then there is no terminal branch of type (a). \end{prop}

 \begin{proof} Suppose there is a terminal branch $T_{v}$ of type (a).
 Then each component in $T_{v^{-}}-v^{-}$ is either a leaf or a branch.
-First suppose there is another branch, say $T_{u}$, rooted at $v^{-}$.
+First, suppose there is another branch, say $T_{u}$, rooted at $v^{-}$.
 By Lemma \ref{exclusive_branches}, it must be of type (a) as well.
-By Proposition \ref{type_a_prop1}, we may assume that $T_{v}$ only uses sequence $(P)$ and $T_{u}$ only $(R)$.
-Any more branch rooted at $w$ will be redundant.
+By Proposition \ref{type_a_prop1}, we may assume that $T_{v}$ only uses sequence $\eqref{P}$ and $T_{u}$ only $\eqref{R}$.
+Any more branches rooted at $w$ will be redundant.
 So we assume these two are the only branches rooted at $w$.
-Consider the following sequence, which is obtained by overlapping (P) and (R) by matching dynamics on $v^{-}=u^{-}$:
+Consider the following sequence, which is obtained by overlapping \eqref{P} and \eqref{R} by matching dynamics on $v^{-}=u^{-}$: